Putin’s Men Fear ‘Minced Meat’ Fate in New Offensive

 Russia’s military is preparing for heavy losses ahead in a new offensive, according to a source apparently stationed at a Russian military headquarters in Ukraine, Novaya Gazeta reported.

-Russian President Vladimir Putin is preparing to send tends of thousands of men to war in Ukraine knowing very well that he will is going to make them into “minced meat,” the source said.
+Russian President Vladimir Putin is preparing to send tens of thousands of men to war in Ukraine knowing very well that he is going to make them into “minced meat,” the source said.

 The source accused the Russian military of not taking any dangers of the offensive into account and predicted that the offensive would come at a massive cost.